segmentio/segment-docs/src/connections/destinations/catalog/iterable/index.md

 Subsequent `track` with `userId`

- info ""
+> info ""
-> If you send ISO formatted date field in your events, Segment will automatically convert it into UTC to conform to standard Iterable format: "yyyy-MM-dd HH:mm:ss ZZ" (for example, "2023-02-05 20:42:10 +00:00").
+> If you send an ISO formatted date field in your events, Segment converts it into UTC to conform to standard Iterable format: `yyyy-MM-dd HH:mm:ss ZZ` (for example, `2023-02-05 20:42:10 +00:00`).
 Iterable has a specific date format that must be used to segment a field by date.
-Read more about Iterable date field here: https://support.iterable.com/hc/en-us/articles/208183076-Data-Field-Types-in-Iterable#date
+Read more about Iterable date field [here](https://support.iterable.com/hc/en-us/articles/208183076-Data-Field-Types-in-Iterable#date){:target="_blank"}.

 ### Ecommerce